blucardin/SCIE001Math/main.typ

   alpha & = 5.6704 times 10^(-8) W m^(-2) K^(-4) \
 $

-+ Note that the value for the emitted fraction, epsilon, is not given.
++ #example[Note that the value for the emitted fraction, epsilon, is not given.
 We will estimate it from a graph.

     Below is the graph of the function $T(t)$ that solves the EBM with a particular initial value $T_0 = 267K$, where the arrow indicates the approximated value of the slope of the solution function at $T = 278K$.

     Note that time is expressed in years.

     #underline[*Your task:*]  Using the information provided in the figure and the parameters given above for the
     EBM, estimate the value of epsilon to one decimal place.
 Show which exact equation you're solving.
 Give the numerical value you found, there is no need to show intermediate steps.

     #figure(
       image("0.png"),
       caption: [
         Solution to the EBM with $T_0 = 267K$.
 The slope of the solution curve at $T = 278K$ is $3.2 K y−1$.
       ],
-  )
+    )]

-+ The code provided in the Appendix at the end of this assignment does two things: using the set of parameters given above, 1) it plots the functions $P_"in" = pi r 2 Q(1 -alpha)$ and $P_"out" = 4 pi r 2 sigma epsilon T^4$, using the piecewise function for albedo defined in Part A(d), and a given value of epsilon, and 2) it prints the points of intersection of the graphs of Pin and Pout.
++ #example[The code provided in the Appendix at the end of this assignment does two things: using the set of parameters given above, 1) it plots the functions $P_"in" = pi r 2 Q(1 -alpha)$ and $P_"out" = 4 pi r 2 sigma epsilon T^4$, using the piecewise function for albedo defined in Part A(d), and a given value of epsilon, and 2) it prints the points of intersection of the graphs of Pin and Pout.

-  Your task: Explain what the temperature values output by the code represent with respect to the EBM as an ODE, and why we are interested in them.
+    Your task: Explain what the temperature values output by the code represent with respect to the EBM as an ODE, and why we are interested in them.]

-+ Let $T_"eq"$ denote any equilibrium solution to the EBM.
++ #example[Let $T_"eq"$ denote any equilibrium solution to the EBM.

     Your task: Using the value of $epsilon$ you found in Part B(a), find all values for Teq and determine whether they are stable, unstable, or neither, and briefly explain why.
 Round your answers to whole numbers.

-  You can use the code provided in the Appendix to find the necessary information to answer this question.
+    You can use the code provided in the Appendix to find the necessary information to answer this question.]

-+ Your task: Draw the slope field for the EBM using the value of $epsilon$ that you found in Part B(a) and determine $lim_(t -> infinity) T$ for all initial values of $T_0 in (200K,300K)$.
-Keep in mind that the code provided in the Appendix can help you gain information useful for sketching the desired slope field.
++ #example[Your task: Draw the slope field for the EBM using the value of $epsilon$ that you found in Part B(a) and determine $lim_(t -> infinity) T$ for all initial values of $T_0 in (200K,300K)$.
+Keep in mind that the code provided in the Appendix can help you gain information useful for sketching the desired slope field.]

-+ Your task: Which equilibrium solution gives the closest temperature value to the current average surface temperature of the Earth?
++ #example[Your task: Which equilibrium solution gives the closest temperature value to the current average surface temperature of the Earth?]

 #show: appendix